 COVID-19 stands for “coronavirus disease 2019.”
 It is a respiratory virus that has the potential to cause severe illness and death.
 It was first identified in Wuhan, China in December 2019.
-As of February 2023, there have been more than 674 million cases worldwide and about 103 million cases in the United States.

 For the most up-to-date information from UCLA Health, please visit our coronavirus site.

 Fever, cough, shortness of breath and/or difficulty breathing.

 Fatigue, body aches, runny nose and sore throat.

 More symptoms to be aware of include

 Chills, repeated shaking with chills, muscle pain, headache and new loss of taste or smell